Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 But he’d take it.
 He’d passed.
 By the skin of his teeth, he’d *passed* and he was on his way.
 And when it came down to it, shipping out in a luxury liner with a nice mattress under him and nothing much to do except train?

 ...And good company, too.
 He’d been awful uncharitable to Thompson in his head, though the kid *did* had a lot of *boot* to get rid of.
-But that was something to help him with, not resent him over, and Campbell regretted his earlier bitter thoughts...but that was all in the past.
+But that was something to help him with, not resent him over, and Campbell regretted his earlier bitter thoughts... but that was all in the past.
 Right now, he was glad to have a bunkmate and somebody to train with.

 It would’ve been an awful lonely trip, otherwise...